Stem rust: Life cycle on barberry

 Due to its cyclical nature, there is no true 'start point' for this process.
 Here, the production of urediniospores is arbitrarily chosen as a start point.

 Urediniospores are formed in structures called uredinia, which are produced by fungal mycelia on the cereal host 1–2 weeks after infection.
 The urediniospores are dikaryotic (contain two un-fused, haploid nuclei in one cell) and are formed on individual stalks within the uredinium.
 They are spiny and brick-red.
 Urediniospores are the only type of spores in the rust fungus life cycle that are capable of infecting the host on which they are produced, and this is therefore referred to as the 'repeating stage' of the life cycle.
 It is the spread of urediniospores that allows infection to spread from one cereal plant to another.
 This phase can rapidly spread the infection over a wide area.

 Towards the end of the cereal host's growing season, the mycelia produce structures called telia.
 Telia produce a type of spore called teliospores.
 These black, thick-walled spores are dikaryotic.
 They are the only form in which Puccinia graminis is able to overwinter independently of a host.

 Each teliospore undergoes karyogamy (fusion of nuclei) and meiosis to form four haploid spores called basidiospores.
 This is an important source of genetic recombination in the life cycle.
 Basidiospores are thin-walled and colourless.
-They cannot infect the cereal host, but can infect the alternative host (usually barberry).
+They cannot infect the cereal host, but can infect the alternative host (barberry).
 They are usually carried to the alternative host by wind.

-Once basidiospores arrive on a leaf of the alternative host, they germinate to produce a haploid mycelium that directly penetrates the epidermis and colonises the leaf.
+Once basidiospores arrive on a leaf of the alternative host, they germinate to produce a mycelium (which is haploid) that directly penetrates the epidermis and colonises the leaf.
 Once inside the leaf the mycelium produces specialised infection structures called pycnia.
 The pycnia produce two types of haploid gametes, the pycniospores and the receptive hyphae.
 The pycniospores are produced in a sticky honeydew that attracts insects.
 The insects carry pycniospores from one leaf to another.
 Splashing raindrops can also spread pycniospores.
-A pycniospore can fertilise a receptive hypha of the opposite mating type, leading to the production of a dikaryotic mycelium.
+A pycniospore can fertilise a receptive hypha of the opposite mating type, leading to the production of a mycelium that is dikaryotic.
 This is the sexual stage of the life cycle and cross-fertilisation provides an important source of genetic recombination.

 This dikaryotic mycelium then forms structures called aecia, which produce a type of dikaryotic spores called aeciospores.
 These have a worty appearance and are formed in chains – unlike the urediniospores that are spiny and are produced on individual stalks.
 The chains of aeciospores are surrounded by a bell-like enclosure of fungal cells.
 The aeciospores are able to germinate on the cereal host but not on the alternative host (they are produced on the alternative host, which is usually barberry).
 They are carried by wind to the cereal host where they germinate and the germ tubes penetrate into the plant.
 The fungus grows inside the plant as a dikaryotic mycelium.
 Within 1–2 weeks the mycelium produces uredinia and the cycle is complete.